Tenancy agreements explained: a guide for landlords & tenants

 - Periodic agreement - when a tenant/resident lives there for an indefinite period

-- The tenant should be given the agreement before paying any money or being committed to the tenancy and should read it and ask questions if they do not understand anything in it.
+- The tenant should be given the agreement before paying any money or being committed to the tenancy, and should read it and ask questions if they do not understand anything in it.

 - If a tenant does not have a written agreement, they still have protection under the law.